HIST 300 - Introduction to Historical Thinking

 Click through each tab for a step-by-step guide explaining how to find articles using JSTOR.

-The databases link is located on the Libraries' homepage in the Search It box.
+The Databases link is located on the Libraries' homepage below the Search It box.

-2. Find databases by subject/discipline.
-These are roughly organized by College/Department.
-For History, click on: Humanities & Social Sciences, then History.
+2. Find databases by subject.
+These are roughly organized by subject/department.
+For JSTOR, click on History.

 Advanced Search offers options to focus your search so that you don't get 100,000 irrelevant articles.

-1. Each line is for a separate concept
+• Each line in the search section is for a separate concept.

 • Not sure what is included in a discipline?
 Click the arrow to the left of the check box to reveal a list of all the journals grouped under that heading.